Inspirations

 Antique Moroccan Berber Jewellery photographed by Nicolas Mathéus, Berber Museum.

-Malki Studio artists are greatly inspired by current and past civilizations, cultures, as well as historical periods.
+Malki Studio artists are greatly inspired by current and past civilizations, cultures, and historical periods.

-In particular, we draw a great deal from our own cultural heritage, which includes several Jewish traditions in the Middle-East, Mediterranean, North Africa, and Europe.
+In particular, we draw deeply from our own cultural heritage, which encompasses Jewish traditions across the Middle East, Mediterranean, North Africa, and Europe.

-This is evident in our aesthetics and the themes we engage with, such as the enfolded relationship between jewellery and objects of spiritual charge and transcendental function (e.g. talismans, amulets, and fetishes).
+This influence is clear in our aesthetics and the themes we explore—especially the intertwined relationship between jewellery and objects of spiritual charge and transcendental function (such as talismans, amulets, and fetishes).

-Cultures other than our own also enrich and inform our work.
-Our citation of other cultures and histories such as that of Imperial Russia, Central and Southern Africa, and Ancient Egypt is always a respectful one and is undertaken with admiration.
+Other cultures also enrich our work.
+We respectfully reference histories such as Imperial Russia, Central and Southern Africa, and Ancient Egypt, approaching these with admiration.

-We similarly hold in praise the themes and aesthetics of Ancient Greece, The Roman Empire, and Islamic Art.
+We similarly celebrate the themes and aesthetics of Ancient Greece, The Roman Empire, and Islamic Art.

-Sometimes, it is not just a culture but a specific historical period with which we work.
-This is apparent in some of our work that engages with Renaissance and Baroque European Art, and our affinity with the exquisite jewellery of the Middle Ages, in which Christian and Pagan iconography met in strange but beautiful ways.
+At times, our work engages with specific periods, evident in pieces inspired by Renaissance and Baroque European Art and our affinity for the intricate jewellery of the Middle Ages, where Christian and Pagan iconography met in striking and beautiful ways.

 Architecture

-As a natural extension of Malki Studio’s culturally diverse range of inspirations, we often draw architectural themes into our art jewellery.
+As a natural extension of Malki Studio’s culturally diverse inspirations, architectural themes often shape our art jewellery.

-We believe that, alongside art, architecture is a principle means through which different civilizations, cultures, and historical periods are distinguished and identified.
+Architecture, alongside art, serves as a key marker through which civilizations, cultures, and historical periods are distinguished and understood.

 Al-Khazneh (The Treasury), Petra, Jordan.